Wuzejun5/LabelCritic/README.md

 python3 ProjectDatasetFlex.py --good_folder /path/to/Dataset1/ --bad_folder /path/to/Dataset2/ --output_dir1 /path/to/projections/directory/ --num_processes 10 --file_list /list/of/files/to/project.txt
 ```

-## Label Critic: Use LVLM for label comparisons
+### Label Critic: Use LVLM for label comparisons
-This command uses the LVLM to compare the labels, using the saved projections.
+This command uses the LVLM to compare the two sets of labels, using the projections saved in the command above.
 See the end of the comparisons.log file for a detailed log of the result of each comparison.

 ```bash
 python3 RunAPI.py --path /path/to/projections/directory/ > comparisons.log 2>&1
 ```

-## Run Error Detection
+### Label Critic: Error Detection

+In case you do not have 3 sets of labels to compare

 ```bash
 python3 RunErrorDetection.py --path /mnt/sdc/pedro/ErrorDetection/good_labels_beta_full/ --port 8000 --organ [kidneys] --file_structure auto --examples 0 --good_examples_pth /mnt/sdc/pedro/ErrorDetection/good_labels_beta_full/kidneys/ --bad_examples_pth /mnt/sdc/pedro/ErrorDetection/errors_nnUnet_full/kidneys/ > organ.log 2>&1